-No matter what kind of nightlife (or day drinking!) you’re looking for, we’ve pretty much got it covered.
+No matter what kind of nightlife (or day drinking…) you’re looking for, we’ve pretty much got you covered.

-Best New Cozumel Cocktail Bars for Some Highbrow Highballs
+Best New Cozumel Bars for Cocktails and Serious Mixology

 Tropical vacations don’t have to be all neon “yards” and shooters.
-In fact, they can be quite classy if done right.
+In fact, they can be quite classy and chill, if done right.

 These aren’t your typical rum punches or daiquiris either.
-They’re made with quality spirits like tequila, mezcal, gin, vodka, bourbon, scotch, etc., mixed with premium juices and garnishes.
+They’re made with quality spirits like high-end tequila, artisanal mezcal, gin, vodka, bourbon, scotch, etc., mixed with premium fresh juices and garnishes.

 The best part?

 It’s all still served in our signature down-to-earth Cozumel style: fun, friendly, festive, and safe.